rocky-linux/documentation/docs/guides/web/nginx-multisite.md

 The actual website files should be somewhere in `/usr/share/nginx/`, and the rest is gravy.

-Try it out, do some Science<sup>TM</sup>, and don't forget to run `nginx -t` before you restart Nginx to make sure you didn't miss a semi-colon or anything.
+Try it out, do some Science^TM^, and don't forget to run `nginx -t` before you restart Nginx to make sure you didn't miss a semi-colon or anything.
 It'll save you a lot of time.